medcelerate/FFGLTouchEngine/README.md

 Thank you to  ([@yannicks-png](https://github.com/yannicksengstock)) for the support and guidance.

+## Important!

+### You need at least a touchdesigner commercial license for this to work!

 ### Current Features
 - [x] Support Tox as Generative FFGL
 - [x] Support Exposed Parameters From Tox